KlausZhangjt/TSA-FX/docs/presentation/README.md

 ## Convert jupyter notebook to slides

-use the generate.sh under this directory
+Use the generate.sh under this directory

 ```sh
 sh generate.sh
 ```

-## View the slides

-Open the index.html in browser.
+If success, the presentation will be open automatically in your browser.

 ## View Online

-After push to the github, you can view the slides online via the link: ?
+After push to the github, you can view the slides online via the link: https://klauszhangjt.github.io/TSA-FX/presentation/